Altered Beast: Reception

-In Japan, Altered Beast was the second highest-grossing arcade game of the month in July 1988.
+In Japan, Altered Beast was the second highest-grossing arcade game of July 1988.

 Upon its initial arcade release, Altered Beast received mixed reviews.
 Commodore User called it "a clever game, and well worth a few tens of anybody's money."
 Computer and Video Games criticized the game's plot as being unoriginal and the graphics as "large and clumsily drawn".
 Your Sinclair stated the game was "not recommended to those that are still living".
 By contrast, Crash called the graphics "nifty" and suggested that despite the repetitive plot, the gameplay is compelling.
-The Games Machine offered a positive review, stating that while the game is not highly visual like Out Run or Space Harrier, the gameplay makes the game worth a play.
+The Games Machine offered a positive review, stating that while the game is not highly visual like Out Run or Space Harrier, the gameplay makes it worth a play.

 The various ports of Altered Beast received more mixed reviews.
 The Games Machine gave the Mega Drive version a positive review on the faithful arcade conversion.
 In 1989, ACE praised the Mega Drive conversion as never having played better on any home system, and they rated it as the best Mega Drive game available at the time.
 Sega Power, however, criticized the same version for jerky gameplay and bad scrolling.
 The PC Engine CD conversion was panned by The Games Machine, which called the port "a disappointment" and suggested players who want to play the game try the Mega Drive version instead.

 Julian Rignall of Computer and Video Games criticized the Master System version, stating that while he is a fan of the arcade version, the reduced graphics, slow gameplay of the port, and fussy collision detection are significant issues.
 Contrary to their praise for the Mega Drive port, The Games Machine called the Master System version "a middling conversion of a nice coin-op".
 Electronic Gaming Monthly was more positive, claiming the game "does a good job of capturing most of the familiar play mechanics of its arcade cousin."
 Sega Pro called the Master System version "a shame, since the Mega Drive version was a great success."
-S: The Sega Magazine stated that there are better arcade conversions on the Master System and that Altered Beast, while having a passable soundtrack, suffers from poor animation and control issues.
+S: The Sega Magazine stated that there are better arcade conversions on the Master System and Altered Beast, while having a passable soundtrack, suffers from poor animation and control issues.

 Mega placed the game at #10 in their list of the 10 Worst Mega Drive Games of All Time.
-Its re-release for the Wii's Virtual Console was given a lukewarm reception by GameSpot and IGN, describing the game as merely decent with some nostalgic value.
+Its re-release for the Wii's Virtual Console was given an indifferent reception by GameSpot and IGN, describing the game as merely decent with some nostalgic value.
 The Xbox Live Arcade re-release was even described by IGN as a "relic of the arcade heyday that just doesn't hold up today".